How to prepare safe water after a disaster

 - Store in the refrigerator, if possible.

-How do I use chlorine bleach to purify water?
+How to use chlorine bleach to purify water

 - Strain the water through a coffee filter or cheesecloth to remove dirt and other particles.